About the BYU MDT Program

 Graduates will be committed to intellectual inquiry, lifelong learning and professional growth; becoming models of leadership, inspiration, integrity, and achievement in the world of performing arts.

 Music Dance Theatre at BYU is truly interdisciplinary.
-The program is not ‘housed’ in any single department, but is supported equally by the School of Music, Department of Dance and Theatre and Media Arts.
+The program is not ‘housed’ in any single department, but is supported equally by the School of Music, Department of Dance, and the Department of Theatre and Media Arts.
 Students take equal credits in all three disciplines.
-The program is also accredited by the National Association of Schools of Music (NASM) the National Association of Schools of Dance (NASD) and the National Association of Schools of Theatre (NAST).
+The program is also accredited by the National Association of Schools of Music (NASM) the National Association of Schools of Dance (NASD) and the National Association of Schools of Theatre (NAST), in addition to being a member of the Musical Theatre Educator’s Alliance (MTEA).